kenzieryann7/pygame/docs/reST/index.rst

 `Install`_
   Steps needed to compile pygame on several platforms.
   Also help on finding and installing prebuilt binaries for your system.

+:doc:`macinstall`
+  How to install pygame on Mac OS.

 :doc:`filepaths`
   How pygame handles file system paths.